UKCORR is proud to work with a range of organisations including:

 ORCC was founded in 2017 and was previously known as SC3.
 ORCC aims to identify and map the skills and competencies needed by the current and future open research support workforce.
 Professionalising these roles across the sector will achieve the very highest quality of support for researchers.
 ORCC engages heavily with the library and research management communities through active outreach at community workshops and conferences.

-For contacts and to find out more about our work, visit our main ORCC page on the UKCORR site.
+For contacts and to find out more about our work, visit the main ORCC page.

 Contact: Dr Nancy Pontika Nancy.Pontika@open.ac.uk